joshuavetos/Tessrax/tessrax/docs/CorporateFrienthropy/README.md

 # Corporate Frienthropy Package

+> Placeholder data for runtime stability.
+Replace with production ledger or dataset.

 Frienthropy: borrowed from friendship entropy — measures the decay between what’s promised and what’s delivered.

 This package tracks a company’s **Charter → Output** drift by scoring each promise on how far the actual results fall short of the target.